oldgrognard/ccsv-id/draft-rankin-ccsv.md

 ### Internationalization

-UTF-* supports a vast range of characters from various languages, including those that use non-Latin scripts.
+UTF-8 supports a vast range of characters from various languages, including those that use non-Latin scripts.
 This is crucial for data that might include international names, addresses, or other text in multiple languages, ensuring that all characters are preserved and displayed correctly.

 ### Efficiency